ShopBonsai/docs/docs/api/orders/orders-error-responses.md

 | `EXTERNAL_PAYMENT_TOKEN_VALIDATION_FAILED` | External payment token validation failed | Please reach out to `Bonsai` for more details |

 #### Note
-When setting you up, you provide us with an endpoint to validate that the provided payment token is indeed valid in your system.
+When setting you up, you provided us with an endpoint to validate that the provided payment token is valid in your system.
+If that validation fails this error will be thrown.

 #### Example